somthn0somthn/uncloak-rust-cryptography/week01/written-hw.md

 435

 ## Q4.
 Suppose Bob receives a messages signed using a digital signature scheme with Alice’s secret signing key.
 Does it prove that Alice saw the message and chose to sign.
-In theory, yes, but if the operative word is "prove," and its taken literally, then the limitations inherent in the scheme prevent that from being so.
-A computer computes the signature and that computer could be compromised, for instance.
+No. A computer computes the signature and that computer could be compromised, for instance.

 ## Q6.
 Suppose a chosen-ciphertext attacker cannot recover the secret decryption key for an encryption scheme.
 Does this mean the encryption scheme is secure?
 Most likely yes, as long as the encryption scheme is reasonably strong.
+XXXWRONGXXX

 ## Q7.
 Consider a symmetric-key cryptosystem in which cryptographic keys are randomly selected from the set of all n-bit strings.
 Approximately what should n be in order to provide 128 bits of security against a birthday attack.